 The Difference Between Air Filters & Air Cleaners:

 - Air Filters: When you hear HVAC and indoor air quality professionals talk about air filters, more often than not they are talking about the filters in your heating and cooling system, which use fiberglass or other materials to trap dust and various unwanted particulates.
-The effectiveness of these filters will depend on their Minimum Efficiency Reporting Value, or MERV rating.
+The effectiveness of these filters will depend on their Minimum Efficiency Reporting Value or MERV rating.
 The higher the MERV rating, the more effective your air filter will be.
 However, you may also hear technicians talk about high-efficiency particulate air or HEPA filters.
-These filters are known for trapping 99.97% of particles 0.3 microns in diameter, though some homeowners prefer not to use them, since they have been known to restrict airflow.
+These filters are known for trapping 99.97% of particles 0.3 microns in diameter, though some homeowners prefer not to use them since they have been known to restrict airflow.
 “But how do you use a HEPA filter in your home anyway?”, you may be asking.
 This brings us to…

 - Air Cleaners: The term “air cleaner” is often used interchangeably with “air purifier.”
 However, one important distinction is that air cleaners tend to use HEPA filters or other kinds of filters to remove dust and particles from your air.
-These devices are powered by a fan, and provide an additional level of filtration for your existing HVAC system and entire house.
+These devices are powered by a fan and provide an additional level of filtration for your existing HVAC system and the entire house.
 Air purifiers, on the other hand, use an electric charge to collect particles on a plate as they pass through the device.
 Purifiers tend to be better at getting rid of biological contaminants, though they are less effective at reducing dust.
 To put it simply, an air filter is what powers an air cleaner.
-An air cleaner is the device you use to reduce particulates in your home’s air.
-While air cleaners and purifiers are both part of the larger indoor air quality family, the use of filtration is the key difference.
+An air cleaner is a device you use to reduce particulates in your home’s air.
+While air cleaners and purifiers are both parts of the larger indoor air quality family, the use of filtration is the key difference.

 Golden Rule Is Here for All Your Indoor Air Quality Needs